solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 4\. here and there one detects cubical granules and translucent flakes of a yellowish color and with a glassy luster, looking like quartz, though not possessing the hardness of quartz,

-5\. also white grains of an erratic form are sprinkled, some of which are over three Linien thick,
+5\. also white grains of an erratic form are sprinkled, some of which are over three linie thick,

 6\. under the microscope one event spots an off-white, simulating yellow, metal that obeys the magnet and is probably metallic nickel.